EwoutH/urban-self-driving-effects/paper/trc_paper.md

 Mode availability is constrained by individual characteristics (car ownership, driver's license possession) and previous trip choices.
 Trip chains are implemented as simple two-leg journeys (outbound and return), with mode availability constrained by previous choices - for example, if departing by car, the return trip must also be by car as the vehicle needs to return home.

 ### Traffic simulation
-The traffic simulation component uses UXsim, a mesoscopic traffic simulator that implements Newell's simplified car-following model.
+The traffic simulation component uses UXsim (Seo, 2025), a mesoscopic traffic simulator that implements Newell's simplified car-following model.
 This model represents traffic flow as a kinematic wave, balancing computational efficiency with sufficient detail to model traffic dynamics and measure congestion at both link and network levels.

 When agents choose car or AV as their travel mode, they are added to the traffic simulation as vehicles.
 For computational efficiency, vehicles are grouped into platoons of 10 vehicles, approximating the behavior of the actual 991,575 residents with approximately 100,000 agents.
 Each vehicle's driving behavior on a link is expressed as: